Charles Yukl

-Charles William "Charlie" Yukl (February 14, 1935 – August 22, 1982) was an American ragtime pianist and murderer from New York City.
+Charles William "Charlie" Yukl (/ˈjʌkɛl/; YUH-kel; February 14, 1935 – August 22, 1982) was an American ragtime pianist and murderer from New York City.

 Early life

 Charles William Yukl was born in Baltimore in 1935 to Czech parents, pianist and conductor Dorothea Freitag (Yukl) and trumpeter Charles W. Yukl; his brother Tex Yukl was born in 1938 in Falls Church, Virginia.
 Yukl could play piano and sight-read music by age 4, and studied at the Peabody Conservatory.
 His parents divorced when he was 7, and the boys and their father moved to Los Angeles.
 The New York Daily News reported that Yukl set eight fires at age 9, and the Los Angeles Times that Yukl later attributed beatings and random cruelties to his "perfectionist, demanding" parents.
 Yukl dropped out of North Hollywood High School, joined the U.S. Navy for two years, and returned to his mother in New York City.
 "Apparently urged" by his mother, Yukl became a professional ragtime pianist in Manhattan, in Union City, New Jersey, and in the Catskills, often using the name Yogi Freitag.
 He was also a volunteer auxiliary policeman, a musical director, a typist, an apartment manager, an accompanist, and a voice and piano teacher.
 He married fellow photography student Enken in 1961.